AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/11/lowland-multimodality-detection/index.md

 This distribution is most probably unimodal.
 But because of the noise, the mvalue-based modal test thinks that it's a trimodal distribution.
-Although mvalues allows detecting multimodal distributions in simple cases, they have some serious disadvantages:
+Although mvalues allow detecting multimodal distributions in simple cases, they have some serious disadvantages:

 * **High false-positive rate**
-  Many noisy distributions may be considered as multimodal.
+  Many noisy distributions may be considered multimodal.
 * **No clear mode separation**
   We get only a single number that expresses the measure of multimodality.
   But we don't have the exact number of modes and their locations and ranges.